rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 - `active : boolean` : control the active state of the browser's docShell.
 - `processid : int` : returns the process ID of its content process if there is, or -1 if there is not.
 - `visible : boolean`: currently similar to `active`.
+- `isVirtualCursorPanning : boolean` : query whether the panning simulation of virtual cursor is enabled.

 ## Events